Monroe, Utah: History

-In late 1863, a few exploratory settlers came to Monroe.
-This small group included George Wilson, his son David, and two others who were seeking to settle in this valley.
-They made a dugout and spent the winter at what is now considered near the center of the town.
+In late 1863, a few exploratory settlers came to Monroe including George Wilson, his son David, and two others who lived in a shelter near the center of modern-day Monroe.
 They were followed by the first permanent group of settlers, who arrived in Monroe on 20 February 1864.
-Most, if not all, of the first Settlers were members of the Church of Jesus Christ of Latter-day Saints (LDS Church), who had immigrated to Utah.
-Around 4 to 5 months before the first small group of men entered Monroe valley to begin settlement, an advanced team, also led by George Wilson, began to lay some foundation work to help prepare the settlement.
+Most, if not all, of the first settlers were members of the Church of Jesus Christ of Latter-day Saints (LDS Church), who had immigrated to Utah.
+Four to five months before the first small group of men entered Monroe valley to begin settlement, an advanced team, also led by George Wilson, began to lay some foundation work to help prepare the settlement.

 At first the town was called South Bend (due to the proximity to a bend in the Sevier River), but soon after its settlement it was renamed Alma, in honor of the Book of Mormon prophet.
-It is estimated that by the end of 1864 around 20 families were living in Alma.
+By late 1864, an estimated 20 families were living in Alma.
 They spent the first year building small homes and dugouts, along with clearing space for fields and pastures.

-Initially settling in the Salt Lake Valley did not provoke the Native Americans to war, but further settlement outside of Salt Lake provoked the Native Americans to more aggressive behavior.
-As settlement in these valleys increased, the Native Americans were pushed back into the mountains.
-In April 1865, the Black Hawk War broke out between local Native Americans and the Settlers of both the Sevier and Sanpete counties.
+Mormons settling first in the Salt Lake Valley did not provoke the Native Americans to war, but further settlement outside of Salt Lake led to conflicts and Native Americans were often pushed back into the mountains.
+In April 1865, the Black Hawk War broke out between local Native Americans and the LDS settlers of both the Sevier and Sanpete counties.
 The war drastically ended the progress which was being made in creating farms and homes in and around Alma.
 On the night of 21 April 1866, Walter Barney and Sidney Robinson were on guard watching the public corral when they spotted something lying on the fence when making their nightly rounds.
 When approached, they realized that it was two Native Americans.
-After chasing them away, they went back to the fence and realized that they had been digging around the poles to break the boundary around the corral.
+After chasing them away, they went back to the fence and realized they had been digging around the poles to break the boundary around the corral.